sagnikrg/sagnikrg.github.io/brahmos/index.md

 &emsp;&emsp;&emsp;&emsp;    Disconnect IMMEDIATELY if you are not an authorized user!
 #####################################################

-> Enter all the relevant credentials.
+> Enter all the relevant credentials
+  (Captcha and Password).

 Note: Captchas are Case Sensitive.

 You will be in the home directory of your account.
 It is instructable to create your own folder in case you are using a shared account, (which probably is the case for you if you are a Master's Student.)

-**Logging Out Command:** Press Ctrl+D
+**Logging Out:** Press Ctrl+D

-The ususal codes for terminal works.
+**Terminal Commands:** The ususal commands for Terminal works.
 You can use "mkdir" to create directory, "ls" to show files in current directory etc.

 For such basic commands, an usual place to look at is: [http://www.iiserpune.ac.in/~pgoel/Tutorial1.pdf](http://www.iiserpune.ac.in/~pgoel/Tutorial1.pdf)
  <br />